fguogufe2/pinyinlize/readMe.md

 There are two possible outcomes for the output:

-One is the sentence style, which means only the first letter of the first word is capitlized.
-Another is the headline style of which the first letters of all tokens are capitalized.
-The default is sentence style.
-You can use "--head" to output in headline style
+One is sentence style, which means only the first letter of the first word is capitalized.
+Another is headline style, in which the first letters of all tokens are capitalized.
+The default is the sentence style.
+You can use `--head` to output in the headline style

     usage:
         `python pinyinlize.py "你好，世界" [--headline]`